-Designed as a low-cost mobile utility platform suitable for off-road conditions, able to carry a payload of 700-900 kg (1,500-2,000 lbs), pull implements, and to power attachments with an on-board engine, the PUP is targeted towards entrepreneurs and small-holder farmers.
-The Purdue team is focused on provided a design that is locally owned, manufactured, and maintained for Sub-Saharan Africa (SSA) and similar regions.
-The PUP is designed to help communities meet the challenges of transportation, water scarcity, crop production, harvest, energy needs and more.
+Our primary product, the PUP AgRover is designed as a low-cost mobile utility platform suitable for off-road conditions, able to carry a payload of 1000 kg (2,000 lbs), pull implements, and power attachments with an on-board engine.
+The PUP AgRover is targeted towards entrepreneurs and small-holder farmers.
+The Purdue team is focused on providing products locally owned, manufactured, and maintained for Sub-Saharan Africa (SSA) and similar regions.
+These products are designed to help communities meet the challenges of transportation, water scarcity, crop production, harvest, energy needs and more.

 The three wheel design has several advantages.
 Cost is reduced since there are fewer components and the steering mechanism is a simple mechanical tiller.
 The frame design is also simpler since the frame experiences very little twisting, even under heavy loads, as opposed to 4-wheel vehicles where one wheel can lose contact with the ground on uneven road or trails.
 Performance off-road is improved for 2WD vehicles as well, since the rear traction forces are nearly constant, a result of the single front tire not contributing to the roll stiffness of the suspension.
 As with all designs there are trade offs, and in this case the primary disadvantage of a three wheel vehicle is that the roll (tipping) axis is a line between the front and rear tires and high speed sharp turns can lead to roll-over tendencies.
 With reasonable speeds (the PUP is limited to 50km/hr, and typically set up for 30km/hr max), maneuvers, and load placements this risk is avoidable.